Carousel slide projector: Nomenclature and history

 The manufacturing date may be decoded using the CAMEROSITY code, which is a four or six-letter code which corresponds to the month and year (four-letter) or month, day, and year (six-letter) of manufacture, using the substitution cipher C=1, A=2, M=3, E=4, R=5, O=6, S=7, I=8, T=9, Y=0.
 The code is located either on a silver label inside the cord storage compartment or pressed into the plastic of the bottom-mounted cord wrap.

 In popular culture

 The Kodak Carousel slide projector was part of the plot of the 2007 episode "The Wheel" in season 1 of the TV series Mad Men.
 In the episode, the advertising agency comes up with the name "Carousel", in place of the Kodak executives' name for it, "The Wheel", pitching the device as a nostalgic conveyance that let its viewers travel through their memories as a child would, "around and around and back home again to a place where we know we are loved".
+In reality Kodak's advertising at the time concentrated on the features of the device.

+A Carousel S model appears in episode 1 of the Netflix German series, Cassandra.